Getting things wrong

 You can read more about what to expect in a PAYE audit in our section on getting employment status wrong.

 In general, you should try and assist the HMRC officers as much as possible.
 This will typically make their visit a shorter, more pleasant experience for all parties and if the worst happens and some error is discovered, minimise the penalty level.
 In a similar vein, if your preparation has highlighted any problems or mistakes, let the officers know.
-They will be more sympathetic, and you are far less likely to have to pay any penalties.
+They will be more sympathetic if you come clean, and you are far less likely to have to pay any penalties.

 If it looks like a penalty may be in point but you have made a genuine mistake and are willing to meet conditions aimed at avoiding further inaccuracies in future, HMRC can suspend the penalty as discussed above.
 Find out more about this in HMRC’s factsheet.